Table of Contents

 Scan for white coats: Dall sheep have distinctive white coats, making them visible against the rocky terrain.

-Be patient: Spotting Dall sheep can take time, so be prepared to spend several hours scanning the terrain.
+Be patient: Spotting Dall sheep can take time, so be ready to spend several hours scanning the terrain.

 4. Polar Bear Encounters

-Rare polar bear sightings can be experienced in Alaska’s Arctic region.
+Rare sightings can be experienced in the Arctic region.
 Join a guided tour to witness these magnificent creatures in their natural habitat.
 However, some safety measures are required, and also some cautions to respect their space.

 The ideal time to see them is from September to November when the temperature falls.